davidcoffey/Diamonds/README.md

-# Diamonds v0.1.3
+# Diamonds v0.1.4
 This R package is designed to make extracting, manipulating, and visualizing data from the Diamonds database easier.

 ### Installation instructions for MacOS

-#### Setup DNS server using unixODBC and freeTDS to be used by RODBC
+#### Setup DNS server using unixODBC and freeTDS to be used by odbc

 ###### Install brew if you do not have it already
 ```